 One exam, per year, is covered under your Alberta Health Care Plan for women age 40 and above.
 It is not currently offered at our Saskatchewan clinic.
 If you are younger, or need more frequent examinations, please consult your doctor.

-Our newest technology, the GE Senographe Prinstina Dueta mammography system, is now available at four locations in Calgary.
+Our newest technology, the GE Senographe Pristina Dueta mammography system, is now available at four locations in Calgary.
 Mayfair Diagnostics was the first to bring this technology to Western Canada – it gives patients the option to adjust their own level of breast compression during their mammogram.